 (Riz MC, Englistan)

 Although there have been many explicitly post-9/11 novels, there are even more which were molded by 9/11 without purporting to be directly about those events.
 This is the case of HF, a novel where the fallout is not just the radicalizing of young men, but its impact on their families, and the way families become implicated regardless of overt politics.
-Shamsie previously called out North American fiction writers who refused to grapple with the US’s role before and after 9/11; in fact, she contends that literature can hardly avoid being political: “All these countries around the world have had their histories in some ways defined by, manipulated by, what goes on in America” (qtd. in Felsenthal).
+Shamsie previously called out North American fiction writers who refused to grapple with the US’s role as a global power before and after 9/11; in fact, she contends that literature can hardly avoid being political: “All these countries around the world have had their histories in some ways defined by, manipulated by, what goes on in America” (qtd. in Felsenthal).
 In that sense, even though they may not intend to be, many novels are inevitably post-9/11 novels.

 The beginning of HF—depicting one of the main characters, Isma, a British woman of Pakistani descent, being interrogated in Heathrow Airport—is deeply political: